Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-vitis-vision.rst

 Stream Based Kernels
 ~~~~~~~~~~~~~~~~~~~~

-To facilitate the conversion of pointer to xf::Mat and vice versa, two
+To facilitate the conversion of the pointer to xf::Mat and vice versa, two
 adapter functions are included as part of Vitis Vision xf::cv::Array2xfMat() and
 xf::cv::xfMat2Array().
 It is necessary for the xf::Mat objects to be invoked
 as streams using HLS pragma with a minimum depth of 2.
 This results in a